 Despite the extra cost of an EV, you can still make savings within months if you power it with the cheapest green energy

-Should you hang on to your petrol car until 2023 then?
+Should you hang on to your petrol car until 2024 then?
 Well, it's likely that, by that point, today's government grant of £3,500 will be long gone.
-Also, despite the extra cost of an EV, you can still make savings within months if you power it with the cheapest green energy you can generate or buy from the grid.
+Also, despite the extra cost of an EV, you can still make savings within months if you power it with the cheapest green energy you can generate with home solar or buy from the grid.
 If you wait, you will have missed out on some pretty impressive savings.

-To find how quickly an EV would pay back for you, pop over to use our free calculation tool.
+To compare all the EVs on the market and see how quickly an EV would pay back for you, pop over to use our free, impartial electric car finder tool.

 The future of energy is flexible